typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ## Step 5.2: Bulk Syncing Inserts/Updates with Edge Functions

 Some users may prefer using servers as an intermediary to communicate with Typesense.
-This has the benefit of reducing strain on the database, as well as being able to accomodate relatively high volume syncs.
-It is also particularly useful when it is necessary to santize or reformat data.
+This has the benefit of reducing strain on the database, as well as being able to accommodate relatively high volume syncs.
+It is also particularly useful when it is necessary to sanitize or reformat data.
 Fortunately, Supabase offers serverless edge functions in Deno (TypeScript).

 If an edge function fails halfway through its execution, there must be a way to capture and resolve the failure.
 In the previous example, row syncs were tracked with a *products_sync_tracker* table based on row updates.
 However, an alternative structure can be introduced that offers advantages for edge functions.
 Using the *products* table *updated_at* column, unsynced rows can be tracked by timing instead and resent when edge functions fail.
 For this to work, it is helpful to remove the previous trigger on the *products* table and replace them with one that monitors the *updated_at* column.